fcampelo/ChocoLattes/README.md

 ## How to use

+(_Note: If you use this script and publish the resulting page anywhere, please let me know - I take some pride in these small things. ;-)_)

 If you want to generate a publication list from multiple Lattes CVs (e.g., for your research group), without duplicated entries due to co-authored works:

 1) Download the Lattes CVs in XML format (top right of the Lattes CV page).